external-secrets/external-secrets/Spec.md

 ## Terminology

-* Kubernetes External Secrets `KES`: A Application that runs a control loop which syncs secrets
+* External Secrets Operator `ESO`: A Application that runs a control loop which syncs secrets
-* KES `instance`: A single entity that runs a control loop
+* ESO `instance`: A single entity that runs a control loop
 * Provider: Is a **source** for secrets.
-The Provider is external to KES.
+The Provider is external to ESO.
 It can be a hosted service like Alibaba Cloud SecretsManager, AWS SystemsManager, Azure KeyVault etc
-* SecretStore `ST`: A Custom Resource to authenticate and configure the connection between the KES instance and the Provider
+* SecretStore `ST`: A Custom Resource to authenticate and configure the connection between the ESO instance and the Provider
 * ExternalSecret `ES`: A Custom Resource that declares which secrets should be synced
 * Frontend: A **sink** for the synced secrets, usually a `Secret` resource
 * Secret: Credentials that act as a key to sensitive information

 ## Use-Cases
-* One global KES instance that manages ES in **all namespaces**, which gives access to **all providers**, with ACL
+* One global ESO instance that manages ES in **all namespaces**, which gives access to **all providers**, with ACL
-* Multiple global KES instances, each manages access to a single or multiple providers (e.g.: shard by stage or team...)
+* Multiple global ESO instances, each manages access to a single or multiple providers (e.g.: shard by stage or team...)
-* One KES per namespace (a user manages their own KES instance)
+* One ESO per namespace (a user manages their own ESO instance)

 ### User Definitions
-* `operator :=` I manage one or multiple `KES` instances
+* `operator :=` I manage one or multiple `ESO` instances
-* `user :=` I only create `ES`, KES is managed by someone else
+* `user :=` I only create `ES`, ESO is managed by someone else

 ### User Stories
 From that we can derive the following requirements or user stories:
-1. As a KES operator I want to run multiple KES instances per cluster (e.g. one KES instance per DEV/PROD)
+1. As a ESO operator I want to run multiple ESO instances per cluster (e.g. one ESO instance per DEV/PROD)
-1. As a KES operator or user I want to integrate **multiple SecretStores** with a **single KES instance** (e.g. dev namespace has access only to dev secrets)
+1. As a ESO operator or user I want to integrate **multiple SecretStores** with a **single ESO instance** (e.g. dev namespace has access only to dev secrets)
-1. As a KES user I want to control the Frontend for the secrets, usually a `Secret` resource
+1. As a ESO user I want to control the Frontend for the secrets, usually a `Secret` resource
-1. As a KES user I want to fetch **from multiple** Providers and store the secrets **in a single** Frontend
+1. As a ESO user I want to fetch **from multiple** Providers and store the secrets **in a single** Frontend
-1. As a KES operator I want to limit the access to certain stores or sub resources (e.g. having one central KES instance that handles all ES - similar to `iam.amazonaws.com/permitted` annotation per namespace)
+1. As a ESO operator I want to limit the access to certain stores or sub resources (e.g. having one central ESO instance that handles all ES - similar to `iam.amazonaws.com/permitted` annotation per namespace)
-1. As a KES user I want to provide an application with a configuration that contains a secret
+1. As a ESO user I want to provide an application with a configuration that contains a secret

 ### Providers